afriwahyudi/Supplementary/README.md

 2. We recommend to use IDE such as Microsoft VSCode to run this

-For the notebook in 'Notebook_colabs' folder can be used in googlecolabs
+For the notebook in 'Notebook_colabs' folder can be used in googlecolabs right away.
+Just import this notebook in colabs then run